dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ### Security considerations when designing generic proposals

 There are a few important, security-critical considerations to make when adding a generic proposal.
-We list a few recommendations here.
+We list a few recommendations here:

 * **The canisters where the target and validator methods are defined should be controlled by the SNS DAO.** Otherwise such a method could change the behavior or not be available without the SNS’s control.
 If you need to call another method consider the next point.
 * **Make sure that the target and validator methods always return an answer.** If this is not the case, there is a risk that the SNS governance canister has some open call contexts, which in turn means that it cannot be stopped and therefore cannot be upgraded.
 This is very risky, e.g., if an urgent upgrade of governance is needed.
 Therefore it is recommended to only call trusted code.